zuzmoskvic/lab-express-basic-site/README.md

 Pick a celebrity or other topic and use Express to make a Website for it.

+If you are looking for some inspiration, you can go here: https://lab-express-basic-site-sol.herokuapp.com/.
+It might takes time to load the page the first time.

 ## Requirements

 - Fork this repo